JumpinJimmy/Algs-and-DataStructure-Implementations/epi_ch12_searching/notes_epi_ch12.md

 **12.8: Find the Kth Largest Element**

-*   Comput the kth largest element in an array
+*   Compute the kth largest element in an array
 *   Assume array elements are distinct
 *   Example INput: `A[3,2,1,5,4]`
     *   `A[3]` is the first largest element